FriscPlusPlus/IsCloudy/README.md

 - [Contributing](#contributing)

 # General

-With this library you can check if your targets are using behind cloudflare or not.
-You could use this library for example to write your own tool for information gathering and it simplify your life 😉
+With this library, you can check if your targets are Cloudflare IPs.
+Why did I make it?
+The reason is that I am building a CLI tool named [gimmesites](https://github.com/Friscas/gimmesites) that requires checking if a given IP is Cloudflare to report it to the user, and since I could not find any library that does this, I then did it.

 # Install